silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/08_SQL_Select.md

 ### Data types

-As of SilverStripe 4.4, the following PHP types will be used to return database content:
+As of Silverstripe CMS 4.4, the following PHP types will be used to return database content:

  * booleans will be an integer 1 or 0, to ensure consistency with MySQL that doesn't have native booleans
  * integer types returned as integers